-Tommaso's main research interests are in industrial economics, regulation, and telecommunications economics.
+Tommaso's main research interests are in industrial economics, regulation, and competition economics.
 Tommaso has held several editorial positions (Editor of Information Economics & Policy, Associate Editor of the Journal of Industrial Economics and of Economica).
-He has published numerous articles in journals such as the American Economic Review, Economic Journal, Information Systems Research, Journal of the European Economic Association, Journal of Industrial Economics, Journal of International Economics, Journal of Economic Perspectives, Marketing Science, and RAND Journal of Economics.
+He has published numerous articles in journals such as the American Economic Review, Economic Journal, Information Systems Research, Journal of the European Economic Association, Journal of Industrial Economics, Journal of International Economics, Management Science, Marketing Science, RAND Journal of Economics, Review of Economics and Statistics and Review of Economic Studies.
 For a full list see http://ideas.repec.org/f/pva219.html.

-He is a Fellow of CEPR and of ENCORE.
+He is a Fellow of CEPR, CESifo and of ENCORE.
 He is a member of the panel of academic advisors to Ofcom, the UK communications regulator.
 He was also a member of the panel of academic advisors of the UK Competition Commission.
-Tommaso was Academic Director of the Centre for Regulation in Europe (www.cerre.eu) in Brussels, in 2012-2016.
 He was a board director of Consip, the Italian Public Procurement Agency, in 2002-2005.
 He has advised numerous bodies, including the European Commission, OECD, and the World Bank on topics such as network interconnection, mobile telephony markets, and spectrum auctions.

 Gavazza A, Nardotto M, Valletti T, 2019, Internet and politics: Evidence from U.K. local elections and local government policies, Review of Economic Studies, Vol:86, ISSN:1467-937X, Pages:2092-2135

 Montes R, Sand-Zantman W, Valletti T, 2019, The Value of Personal Information in Online Markets with Endogenous Privacy, Management Science, Vol:65, ISSN:0025-1909, Pages:1342-1362